 7. Bad Weather

 In this case of aggression, we are talking hot and humid.
-This usually happens as the summer draws to a close.
+This usually happens when good weather draws to a close in late summer.

 It starts to get wet, but the weather is still warm, making it difficult for the bees to cure the honey.
 I can empathize with them.

 Imagine doing everything right, and then factors beyond your control mess with your ability to make your deadline.
 It’s no wonder they are unhappy.

 Sometimes beekeepers place hives in various locations that are solely for their convenience with no consideration for the comfort of the bees.

 If the hive is placed next to a path that enjoys a lot of traffic or is frequented by animals, the bees will be in a constant state of alert.

 Bees enjoy the quiet.
 They could also do without constant movement in front of the entrance of the hive.